h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

     - **Delete** - Delete the dataset
 **Note**: A dataset can only be deleted if it's not being used in an experiment.
 Otherwise, you must delete the experiment first, and then the dataset.

-2\.
 Next, we are going to confirm that the dataset loaded correctly and that it has the correct number of rows and columns.

-3\.
 Click the **Details** option, and it will take you to the **Dataset Details Page**:

 <p align="center">
 <img src="assets/titanic-set-details-page.jpg">
 </p>

+*Things to Note:*

 1. The **Dataset Details Page** provides a summary of the dataset.
     - View the first 20 rows of a column by hovering over the column name (see image below)